Kapiainen/SublimePapyrus/README.md

   - Linter
     - Fixed validation of explicit casting.
     - Fixed argument validation in function calls.
+    - Added restrictions imposed on functions by the 'Global' keyword to the semantic analysis.
     - Added a warning when no import paths are passed to the semantic analysis.
   - Code completion
     - Added completions for parameters of the function/event that is being called.